falconshark/vue-booklet/README.md

 # vue-mybook
-Vue book-like compoment for create a your own e-book
+*Vue book-like compoment for create a your own e-book*

-## Demo
+Vue Mybook is a compoment which can let your create a flipable book fastly, and is responsive.
-Readying
+As it's used css animation, it will not support IE 9 and other old browser.

 ## Installation
 ```bash